ImRyanFromIT/imryanfrom.it/content/posts/Build-A-Blog/index.md

 {{< /highlight >}}

 4. Site and Bindings
     * Finally it's time to configure the IIS site and its bindings.
-This points people trying to access the website to the specific IIS server within my network.
+This points people trying to access the website to the specific site and IIS server within my network.
     * The below script has three parts to it
         * The first part removes the default site if it's around.
 This isn’t necessary but It makes the web server a little cleaner.
         * The second part is the site creation sauce.
-It creates the site, changes the path from inetpub to my file server, and creates the HTTPS bindings.
+It creates the site, changes the path from inetpub(which is the default location for web content) to the file server, and creates the HTTPS bindings.
         * The third solves a quirk of the AppPoolConfiguration script, and configures anonymous authentication from the App Pool to the App Pool’s service account.
         * Variables to change are **$siteName**, **$physicalPath**, **$bindingInformation1**, and **$bindingInformation2**.